TOPIA

 Algorithms continue prioritizing engagement over truth.

-AI-generated misinformation (deepfakes, manipulated images) is harder to detect.
+AI-generated misinformation (deepfakes, manipulated images and videos) becomes harder to detect.

 A social media user who feels overwhelmed needs to fact check information — but faces confusion and fatigue.